Last Updated on

-Citrusy and ginger-y with a hint of spice from the red curry paste, this roasted carrot soup is rich, creamy, low calorie, gluten free, and vegan!
-There’s no better way to get your beta-carotene dose than this.
+Citrusy and ginger-y with a hint of spice from the red curry paste, this roasted carrot soup is rich, creamy, and gluten free.
+You can easily make it vegan or vegetarian, or split the batch and do both.
+Either way, there’s no better way to get your beta-carotene dose than this.

 This recipe is super easy, but you will need a good blender to get the soup nice and creamy.